italian-iranian-connection/log-station-server/README.md

 - show projects they developed
 - share projects they are working on
 - present ideas of projects they'd like to develop
-- CONTACT OTHER DEVELOPER THEY'D LIKE TO COLLABORATE WITH!
+- CONTACT OTHER DEVELOPERS THEY'D LIKE TO COLLABORATE WITH!

 ## Installation